 - Want Benchmarks, Or Need To Convince Your Executives?
 Read Aaron, I Want To Copy What You Did At Salesforce.com, How Do I Do That? - this article gives you a lot of detail for your financial planning and expectations, around budgets, ROI, revenue, etc. How much revenue should you expect?
 That sort of thing, plus tips on helping sell the idea to your execs.

-- No Quick Fixes: Have realistic expectations, if you’re building a team from scratch, expect it to take 6-12 months to start seeing regular revenue coming in.
+- It Takes 6-12 Months From Scratch: Have realistic expectations, if you’re building a team from scratch, expect it to take 6 months to be generating high quality sales opportunities consistently.
+It can take another 1-6 months after that (6-12 total) to start seeing regular revenue coming in.
 Here’s an excellent post by Devon McDonald at OpenView Partners on Realistic Expectations When Launching an Outbound Prospecting Team.

 - Sales Force Automation / CRM / Salesforce.com: You can’t do this with Outlook and Excel, you NEED a sales automation system, though the tool you use isn’t as important as your process and people.
 I recommend Salesforce.com, because it’s proven to work, most extra applications integrate with it, it’s a lot easier to hire people with experience using or managing it.
 There are lots of interesting alternatives out there, and one may be better for you if you’re a small team or business; but if you’re getting ready to grow FAST, I haven’t seen anything better (yet).